Second moments and the bias conjecture for the family of cubic pencils: Introduction

-We consider the $r$-th moment sum associated with the $\mathcal{F}_k$ and prime $p$
+We consider the $r$-th moment sum associated with the $\mathcal{E}_U$ and prime $p$

-These sums are well understood, by the work of Deligne \cite{Deligne_Modular}, if the family $\mathcal{F}_k$ is the universal elliptic curve \cite{Scholl_Modular_motives}, for example, associated to the modular group $\Gamma_1(N)$ - then they can be described as traces of Hecke operators acting on the space of weight $k \leq r+2$ cusp forms $S_{k}(\Gamma_1(N))$.
+These sums are well understood, by the work of Deligne \cite{Deligne_Modular}, if the family $\mathcal{E}_U$ is the universal elliptic curve \cite{Scholl_Modular_motives}, for example, associated to the modular group $\Gamma_1(N)$ - then they can be described as traces of Hecke operators acting on the space of weight $k \leq r+2$ cusp forms $S_{k}(\Gamma_1(N))$.

 Even moment sums for a two-parametric family of elliptic curves $y^2=x^3+ax+b$, $a,b\in\mathbb{F}_{p}$ were considered in the work of Birch \cite{Birch}.
-In this paper Birch managed to give an estimate for the highest order term and proved using Selberg trace formula that these sums are polynomial expressions in $p$, computed from the traces of Hecke operators acting on the full level modular group.
+In this paper, Birch gave an estimate for the highest order term and proved by using the Selberg trace formula that these sums are polynomial expressions in $p$, computed from the traces of Hecke operators acting on the full level modular group.
 These ideas were discussed in the context of vertical and horizontal Sato-Tate distributions by Katz in \cite{Katz_lectures}.

 Dujella and Kazalicki in \cite{Dujella_Kazalicki_ANT} related some higher moment sums to Diophantine $m$-tuples.
 Another case was considered in \cite{Kazalicki_Naskrecki_JNT}.
-If the family $\mathcal{F}_k$ is not associated to the modular group as above or multiparametric like in the case of Birch, then although often there is no simple closed formula for the $r$-th moments $M_{r,p}(\mathcal{F}_k)$, one can study their averages.
+If the family $\mathcal{E}_U$ is not associated to the modular group as above or multiparametric like in the case of Birch, then although often there is no simple closed formula for the $r$-th moments $M_{r,p}(\mathcal{E}_U)$, one can study their averages.